Packaging Agents

 To remove an existing Endpoint, scroll down in the list until you see it, select the Endpoint and click on the Delete button.

-To upload a file, click on the Browse button next to the DLL File(s) field and navigate to where the files are located and select them.
-When you’ve selected all the files needed, click on the Add button to add them to the Selected File(s) list.
-Please note that only files in the Selected File(s) list will be included in the package.
-To remove a DLL from the list, click on the Delete button next to the DLL name in the Selected File(s) list.
+To upload a file, click the Browse button next to the DLL File(s) field and navigate to where the files are located.
+Select all the files needed and click the Add button to add them to the Selected File(s) list.

 Depending on what your Agent does, it might require that the user provide certain information, such as a server URL, username, or password.
 For each of these information fields (or settings), you need to specify which control should be used and what each control represents, for example, the Jupyter Notebook Agent will require the user to add a server URL.
 The user should provide this value using a text-box control.
 Thus, you need to create a control with a type of “TextBox” and a caption that reads “Server URL” in the XMPro Package Manager application.